bbauska/Coursera-Bootstrap/readme.md

 Now that we have seen how to add buttons to our web page.

-In this exercise, we\'re going to look at forms and how we can add forms to our web page and also style these form elements using the Bootstrap classes.
+In this exercise, we&apos;re going to look at forms and how we can add forms to our web page and also style these form elements using the Bootstrap classes.

 Going back to contactus.html page, scroll down until you see this comment there called "Form goes here".

-We\'re going to replace this with the form in this web page.
+We&apos;re going to replace this with the form in this web page.

-Let\'s delete that and then construct the form in that particular location inside the div there.
+Let&apos;s delete that and then construct the form in that particular location inside the div there.

-To get started with the form, I\'m going to use the form HTML tag and construct the form within this HTML tag.
+To get started with the form, I&apos;m going to use the form HTML tag and construct the form within this HTML tag.

-Within this form tag, let\'s add in the radius elements of our form.
+Within this form tag, let&apos;s add in the radius elements of our form.

-Inside this form, I\'m going to divide this form into several rows there.
+Inside this form, I&apos;m going to divide this form into several rows there.

 To divide your form into rows, you can simply use a div with the